dinuScripnic/AI-and-ML-IMC/README.md

 * Based on concept of neighborhood
 * Classify a sample based on its neighbors
 * K is the number of nearest neighbors to be considered
+* does not take any assumptions about the data

 #### Use cases
 * Used for classification and regression problems